1968 - Yunus Büyükkuşoğlu establishes Farplas Automotive Spare Parts Sales Company, as one of the pioneers in the automotive industry in Turkiye.

 Our transformative mindset and Kaizen culture help us develop solutions for future mobility challenges and achieve cost competitiveness, operational excellence, and customer satisfaction.

-One of Turkey’s top 250 industrial companies, Farplas has been the solution partner of automotive industry leaders for more than 50 years.
-With an annual revenue of €200M, we operate in 7 countries with 4 R&D and technology centers, 7 production facilities, and 2,000 employees.
-Farplas is one of Turkishtimes magazine’s “Top 10 companies with the most R&D investment in the automotive industry in Turkey in 2020.”
+One of Turkiye’s top 250 industrial companies, Farplas has been the solution partner of automotive industry leaders for more than 50 years.
+With an annual revenue of almost €200M, we operate in 7 countries with 4 R&D and technology centers, 7 production facilities, and 2,000 employees.
+Farplas is one of Turkishtimes magazine’s “Top 10 companies with the most R&D investment in the automotive industry in Turkiye in 2020.”

 From spare parts sales in 1968 to a world-class automotive design, manufacturing, and